sparkfun/SparkFun_GNSS_Flex_pHAT/docs/software_overview.md

-## pyGPSClient
+## PyGPSClient
 [PyGPSClient](https://github.com/semuconsulting/PyGPSClient) is a free, open-source graphical interface for GNSS receiver testing and evaluation.
 We recommend the software for the Raspberry Pi and other SBCs because it is supported on multiple operating systems.
+It works very well on desktop machines too - if you have Python installed.

 !!! info "System Requirements"